AnthonyArmour/holbertonschool-machine_learning/supervised_learning/0x00-error_analysis/README.md

 * specificity(confusion):

-> Calculates the specificity for each class in a confusion matrix
+> Calculates the specificity for each class in a confusion matrix.

+* f1_score(confusion):

+> Calculates the F1 score of a confusion matrix.